-\underline{s}).
+s).
 During this meeting, general guidelines for conducting scientific work will be discussed.

 - Each student has eight weeks to complete the Seminar Thesis.
-This timeframe can individually be set between the kick-off day and September 17th, 2021 (Note: September 17th is the latest submission date). - 8.
+This timeframe can individually be set between the kick-off day and November 12th, 2021 (Note: November 12th is the latest submission date). - 8.
 To start the eight weeks completion time, please follow these four steps: - a.
 Go to the ILIAS Group "OPM 781 Research Seminar" - b.
 Select the Test "Seminar Thesis[YOUR NAME]", - c.
 Follow the instructions of the Test, - d.
 The eight weeks completion time will start automatically after finishing the test. - 9.
 On your individual submission date, you have to... - a.
 Upload your report (Word- / Latex-document and PDF) via Task "Upload of final Thesis & Calculations/Software Output" in the ILIAS group. - b.
 If applicable: Upload your software-output (in a single zip file) via Task " Upload of final Thesis & Calculations/Software Output" in the ILIAS group. - c.
 Submit a hard copy at our secretary's office (Mon-Thu before noon) or at your Thesis supervisor.
 Please make an appointment for submitting the hard copy. - 10.
-Student presentations will be held by default in the regular presentation session on Wednesday, October 6th starting at 10:15 in SO 318 (only if on-campus operations have been resumed at the University).
-Attendance is mandatory for all presentations on your own presentation date.
+Student presentations will be held by default in the regular presentation session on December 1st (2021), starting at 10:15 in room SO 318 (only if on-campus operations have been resumed at the University).